 Occasionally the opportunity may arise for a student to undertake travel away from their Training Establishment as part of their placement, for example, travel to a conference, an excursion to another placement site, or a placement related trip abroad.
-In these instances please contact APPEL, as APPEL's governance and insurance responsibilities require that all travel away from the Training Establishment is risk assessed by APPEL.
+If this arises, please contact APPEL as soon as possible, as APPEL's governance and insurance responsibilities require that all travel away from the Training Establishment is risk assessed by APPEL.